-For more than 95 years, the Junior League of Syracuse (JLS) has welcomed women from Central New York to join together to improve our community.
+For 100 years, the Junior League of Syracuse (JLS) has welcomed women from Central New York to join together to improve our community.
 We are a diverse group of women, but we all have one common attribute: dedication to improving and sustaining the Syracuse community through volunteerism and leadership.

 The JLS is part of a larger organization, The Association of Junior Leagues International (AJLI).
 Since its founding in 1901 by social activist Mary Harriman, The Junior League has evolved into one of the oldest, largest, and most effective women’s volunteer organizations in the world, encompassing more than 150,000 women in 292 Leagues in four countries.